0danny/re47/README.md

 IDA Pro is being used to reverse the games executables and dlls, an IDA server could be something that is used to allow collaboration in the future.
 Currently it is just a guess that Hitman CN47 actually uses Visual Studio 6 for compilation.
 I can confirm it is MSVC, however which version and what flags were used during the compilation remains a mystery.
 A byte-accurate decomp would be nice, however that is a very timely process.
 The GOG version of the game is being used for the decomp as the original contains SafeDisc V2.0 DRM.

-## Socials

-There is currently no discord or anything setup, however if you would like to message me, you can at 0.dan on discord.

 ## Contributing